mnylc/mnylc.github.io/pages/staff.md

 Madjalia assists the controller in facilitating accounting, finance, and human resources functions at METRO.
 She manages operational data, maintains data accuracy, and assists in special projects.

 Prior to joining METRO, Madjalia was an Assistant Controller at MOF Microcredit, a partnership company based in Burkina Faso.
-Madjalia obtained a B.S in Economics and Management from the University of Ouagadougou and an MS in Accounting from St. Johns University.
+Madjalia obtained a B.S in Economics and Management from the University of Ouagadougou, and an MS in Accounting from St. John's University.

 ## Kerri Willette
 **Deputy Director**